 Therapeutic Diets Should Not Be Used Long-Term (In Most Cases)

 Therapeutic diets often create abnormal physiologic environments in the body.
 By preventing the body from accessing certain nutrients or natural food components, metabolic/hormonal pathways in the body can be either “turned up” or “turned down” depending on the therapeutic goal.
-For example, someone with a higher than normal immune response (i.e. an autoimmune disease) would benefit from an autoimmune protocol (the AIP diet) to temporarily reduce the reactivity is the immune system.
+For example, someone with a higher than normal immune response (i.e. an autoimmune disease) would benefit from an autoimmune protocol (the AIP diet) to temporarily reduce the reactivity of the immune system.
 By reducing the exposure to triggers for some time, we can create more margin in the patient’s reactive threshold, helping them to react less frequently and with less severity.
 Once that threshold has been normalized, however, there’s no need to keep suppressing the immune system.
 Doing so may even be harmful.

 With the exception of extreme cases, muting or shutting down body systems for too long can end up being harmful.
 Therapeutic diets help return the body to a more normalized state and once there, the goal is to then return to normal, baseline lifestyle behaviors.